V4Fire/Core/src/core/range/README.md

 # core/range

-This module provides a class for working with some range structures, like date ranges or char ranges, etc.
+This module provides a class to create a range structure.
+The ranges can be different: numbers, characters, dates.

 ```js
 import Range from 'core/range';